Celebrity Deathmatch: Production

 Celebrity Deathmatch started in 1997 on MTV's Cartoon Sushi as a short that featured convicted murderer Charles Manson and shock rocker Marilyn Manson fighting to the death.
 Deathmatch was brought back in 1998 for MTV's Super Bowl XXXII halftime special.
 Just three months later, Celebrity Deathmatch had entered MTV's main lineup.
 The show was popular enough for show creator Eric Fogel to be named one of the most creative people in the TV industry by Entertainment Weekly.
-CDM was not the first time Fogel made a show for MTV, as he also had a hand in creating The Head. also produced by John Worth Lynn, Jr.
+CDM was not the first time Fogel made a show for MTV, as he also had a hand in creating The Head.
+Despite its short run, The Head was noted for introducing John DiMaggio as a voice actor.

 During the next four seasons, Celebrity Deathmatch became more popular in other countries and gained viewers from all over the world, but four seasons and 75 episodes later in 2002, MTV decided to cancel the show.

 Stephen Warbrick, one of the co-creators of Superjail! on Adult Swim, worked as a VFX colorist and graphic artist for the series.

-Celebrity Deathmatch Hits Germany

-From 2001 to 2002, Celebrity Deathmatch was met with a series of shorts titled Celebrity Deathmatch Hits Germany.
-In Celebrity Deathmatch Hits Germany, German celebrities would fight in a claymation style.
-Many of the celebrities were politicians or German musicians that were not well known to the general public.

-Eric Fogel had no involvement with CDMHG, neither did TakToon Enterprise, as this was all handled by Andy Kaiser at the German stop-motion studio Studio Film Binder.
-While the show was broadcast on MTV in Germany, it was also shown on UPN in the United States.
-CDM Hits Germany was universally panned by critics, audiences, and the Celebrity Deathmatch fanbase, that it was cancelled in 2002 due to low ratings.
-It was often rumored to be the show that led to the cancellation of the original series.

-Cancelled film adaptation

-Due to its popularity, there were actual plans for a feature film adaptation of Celebrity Deathmatch launched in 2003.
-Eric Fogel was signed on to direct, write, and produce the film as his directorial debut film.
-But before production would begin, MTV cancelled plans for a movie due to not being as interested in animation as they used to be, along with fallout from the network's production of the Super Bowl XXXVIII halftime show where several supportive executives were forced out.